 To be granted an IN, students should have completed all work for the relevant class with the exception of the final paper, project or exam.
 If a student has additional uncompleted work in the class in addition to the final paper, project, or exam, an IN may not be granted.

 Students may not arrange unofficial incompletes or extended deadlines simply through consultation with their instructors; any incomplete must be officially approved by the Committee on Academic Standing.

-If an instructor is willing to entertain an incomplete, pending approval by the Committee on Academic Standing, the instructor should submit an AR, along with a contingency grade that represents the grade that the student should be given at the time of submission--i.e., the grade that would be earned based solely on work completed at the time of submission, assuming no further work were to be completed during the period allotted by the incomplete.
+If an instructor is willing to entertain an incomplete, pending approval by the Committee on Academic Standing, the instructor should submit a temporary grade of AR, along with a contingency grade that represents the grade that the student would earn if the final grade were calculated at the time of grade submissions-i.e., the grade that the student would earn without the incomplete work that is yet to be submitted.

 Students who are granted an IN are assigned a deadline for completion of the incomplete paper or project or a date by which a deferred examination must be taken.
 Those who fail to meet the assigned deadline or who miss the deferred examination will receive the contingency grade indicated by the instructor.
 All other marks of IN that remain unresolved by the end of one calendar year will be converted to the contingency grade.
-Questions about incompletes may be directed to the advising deans in the Berick Center for Student Advising.